 The impact of these factors is even greater for more recent years and for multi-storey dwellings.

-Insurers have also estimated additional costs of \$14 million for claims in which liability has not yet been determined.
+Insurers have also estimated additional costs of \$6 million for claims in which liability has not yet been determined or declined.

 Insurers do manage to recover some claim payments, generally as creditors of insolvent builders or from third parties.
-Since the scheme commenced, some \$21 million has been recovered or about three per cent of estimated total claims cost to date.
+Since the scheme commenced, some \$25 million has been recovered or about three per cent of estimated total claims cost to date.

-Overall for the scheme, the number of accepted liability claims was up 106 or two per cent and the reported costs up \$24 million or three per cent, since last quarter.
+Overall for the scheme, there were 84 more accepted liability claims (a one per cent increase) and the reported costs increased by \$17 million (or two per cent), since last quarter.